 - Instructor Hongyi Jia has joined the program, after completing her Ph.D. at the University of Arizona.

 Together they direct a staff of GATs, all of whom are graduate students in EAS or SLAT.

-Before enrolling in Chinese language classes, students may be required to take a placement exam to determine their level.
+Placement Exams: Before enrolling in Chinese language classes, students may be required to take a placement exam to determine their level.
 These tests are given during the week before the start of each semester.
-Register online at Chinese placement exam

-The Chinese Language program offers proficiency exams in Mandarin to allow students to complete their foreign language requirement without taking classes.
+Proficiency Exams: The Chinese Language program offers proficiency exams in Mandarin to allow students to complete their foreign language requirement without taking classes.
 These tests are given during the week before the start of each semester.
-Register online at Chinese proficiency exam.